ShayHill/svg_path_data/README.md

 # M50 55s2-5 5 0Q0 2 2.5 2.5V.5Za1 1 1 1 1 4-11
 ```

 \* *Optimize* is subjective: `zZ` in svg is strictly shorthand for a `line` command back to the most recent `move` command, but it is a strong convention to explicitly close paths that are implicitly closed with a curve ... with a `zZ` command, which in the "closed by a curve" case is a zero-length line.
 All functions here add these explicit `zZ` commands.
+If the `Z` command is in the middle of a path, and additional `mM` command is needed afterward, adding another additional character.
+Also, each path in the "shortest" versions will always start with an `M`, even when `m` might save a character.
+This is so paths can be concatenated.

 ## convert svg path data strings